 Branching out on her own

-With her passion for public service still burning brightly, in late 2018 Alison accepted a contractual position with the City of Memphis in Tennessee to overhaul their public-facing websites, including the primary city website and more than a dozen subdomains.
+With her passion for public service still burning brightly, in late 2018, Alison accepted a contractual position with the City of Memphis in Tennessee to overhaul their public-facing websites, including the primary city website and more than a dozen subdomains.

-Alison is a member of Rotary International, the American Advertising Federation and the WordPress.org Community Team.
-Alison has also spoken at events and conferences on topics ranging from productivity while remote working to front-end design and development for WordPress.
+Alison is also a member of Rotary International, the American Advertising Federation and the WordPress.org Community Team.
+Alison has also spoken at many events and conferences on topics ranging from productivity while remote working to front-end design and development for WordPress.